A rather ambitious title which sadly never made it as more current life commitments came about.

 Additionally there is a music demo which you can run and several story files.
 We have also included all the work disks with picture files and the original loader materials supplied from Miha, in case you want to have a sift through.

-Overall it is a huge shame that this game never quite made it, as it looked to have a lot of promise.
+Overall it was a huge shame that the game never made it, as it looked to have a lot of promise.
 Maybe if the game was done in a slightly different way, it could have been released by a big company back in the day and done well.
-Still, thankfully the game has survived and now you can check things out for yourself!

 Contributions: Pekka Kleimola, Miha Rinne, Conrad, Fabrizio, Fabrizio Bartoloni